mr-andersonn/NDetect/README.md

 *"Is someone connected to my network and spying on me right now?"*

-You open the terminal in mild panic, run `nmap`, and… nothing.
+You open the terminal in panic, run `nmap`, and… nothing.

 Crisis avoided.
 For now.